MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeviceCollectionDirectMembershipRule.md

 ```

 ### -CollectionName

-Specifies the name of a device collection.
+Specify the name of the device collection to add the rule.

 ```yaml
 Type: String